Last updated: 12th February 2025

 What is Classification?

 In sport, classification exists so that athletes compete in fair and equal competition.
-In paralympic sport, the wide range of impairments create unique classification systems.
-Paralympic classification groups athletes according to how their impairment impacts on their sport.
+In Paralympic sport, the wide range of impairments creates unique classification systems.
+Paralympic classification groups athletes according to how their impairment impacts their sport.

 Who is eligible for classification?